-The Title IX Coordinator will provide the questions to the Decision-maker, who will determine the relevancy of each of the questions.
+The Decision-makers will determine the relevancy of questions asked during the hearing.
 If deemed relevant, the question is permissible to be asked during the hearing.
-If the Decision-maker determines that a question is not relevant, they will provide a brief reasoning for that decision and the question will not be permitted to be asked during the Hearing.
+If the Decision-makers determine that a question is not relevant, they will state as such and the question will not be permitted to be asked during the Hearing.
 Parties may appeal the relevance determinations at the beginning of the Hearing.
-The Decision-Maker will endeavor to provide their relevancy determinations at least one hour prior to the Hearing, but no later than the commencement of the Hearing.